infinityhardik/Hello-World/ReactJS/Basics.md

 _onClickHandler_, which is the name of a method, starts with a lowercase letter, which is considered a good coding principle.

 All the words are correctly written as per the naming conventions in React.

+# State

+**State is INTERNAL and controlled within a component, unlike props, which are EXTERNAL and are controlled by a parent component _(component that renders it)_.**

+**A change in state calls the render() method again.**

+Render() method is present only inside a class component because a class component extends from the Component class, which acts as the base class.
+This is the reason why class components are termed _‘stateful’_.
+This also concludes that functional components cannot contain state because they do not extend from the Component base class and, thus, do not have any render() method.
+This is why they are termed _‘stateless’_.

+Example : Updating the State of Value inside element using input in Add Subscriber for Phone Directory App.

+**Notes:**

+1. State can be **maintained inside a class component only**.

+2. State is **always initialised inside the class constructor**.

+3. In case you define the constructor of a class, you need to call the _super()_ method in the first statement of the constructor definition.
+This method calls the constructor of the parent class.

+4. **To set the state**, you must always use the **setState() method and must never directly manipulate the application’s state**.
+However, setState() should never be called inside the constructor.

+5. Whenever **state is changed, the render() method of the class is called again.** >> This is evident when logging the data into the Console.

+> Constructor is the only place where in a state can be initialised.
+After that, anywhere in the program we have to use the setState() method to set the state.
+Otherwise we will get an error.

+# Component Lifecycle

+Component life cycle in React varies from one process to another, and there are a total of three processes — Mounting, Updating, and Unmounting.

+- **Mounting** refers to the instance of a component being created and inserted into DOM.

+- **Updating** denotes the instance of a component being updated by props or state.

+- **Unmounting** refers to the component being removed from DOM.

+Inside the Mounting process, a component’s life cycle is defined by the following methods, which are called in the given order:

+1. **constructor()**

+2. **render()**

+3. **componentDidMount()**

+**A change in the state leads to the render() method being called again.**

+# Smart vs Dumb Components

+A **Dumb (aka Presentational) component only presents data on the DOM**.
+Only UI-based and is mainly responsible to present something on the DOM.
+Once that is done, the Component is done with it.
+It rarely has its own State.
+Whenever it has a State, it will only have a UI State.

+On the other hand, a **Smart (aka Container) component provides data and logic to the dumb components.**
+It generally wraps up other components by passing data and providing logic to them.
+It is like a Controller in your MVC Architecture > (Model-View-Controller (MVC) is an architectural pattern that separates an application into three main logical components: the model, the view, and the controller.)

+**_Thus, Dumb components describe how things look, whereas Smart components describe how things work._**

+# Routing

+Routing is the process that helps in loading partial content, making it a dire need for building SPAs.
+Based on the URL that a user visits, specific content is loaded on the page, which helps in displaying different content to the users without any need for the page refresh.
+This is when the users get to see the entire application in a single page though it consists of multiple pages.

+To implement Routing in your application, you’ll be using a node package called ‘react-router-dom’.
+This package provides React components to simulate server-side router handling.
+This package offers a BrowserRouter component, which you’ll use in your application.